Automattic/jetpack/projects/js-packages/connection/hooks/use-product-checkout-workflow/Readme.md

 # useProductCheckoutWorkflow

 Custom hook that performs the needed steps to concrete the checkout workflow.
-For this, it'll try to regiter the site in case it's disconnected, and then it'll redirect to the checkout page.
+For this, it'll try to regiter the site in case it's disconnected, and then it'll redirect to the Calypso checkout page.
-The hook delegates the task to connect the user when it's disconnected, adding a unlinked=1 to the checkout URL.
+The hook delegates the task to connect the user when it's disconnected, adding a `unlinked=1` to the checkout URL.

 ## API

-The hook expects the following arguments:
+The hook expects a `props` object argument with the following specs:

-### productSlug
+* **productSlug**:
-This is the WordPress.com product slug.
+this is the WordPress.com product slug.
 For instance, for security bundle it's usually defined with `jetpack_security_t1_yearly`.

-### siteSuffix
+* **siteSuffix**:
-Site slug suffix to be used as part of Calypso URLs.
+site slug suffix to be used as part of Calypso URLs.
 Take adventage of [get_site_suffix](../../../../packages/status/src/class-status.php#L327) backend helper

-### redirectUrl
+* **redirectUrl**:
 The URL to redirect to after checkout.

-The hook returns an object with the following keys:
+And it returns also an object with the following keys:

-### run
+* **run**:
-Helper function to run the checkout process.
-Usually, you'd like to add this function as an event callback.
+helper function to run the checkout process.
+Usually, you'd like to asign this function as to an event callback.

 ```jsx
 import { useProductCheckoutWorkflow } from '@automattic/jetpack-connection';